kubus765/cat_vision/README.md

 ## To Do:

+- Improve the algorithm (right now it's a bit half-assed)
 - Dog vision config (mostly will be the same)
 - Better preview (right now it's as big as the image, that has to do with a bug that the image is saved according to the preview's size)
 - Arrange the GUI better